- Related pages:

 Wyld, Henry C. 1934.
 The best English: a claim for the superiority of Received Standard English.
 The Proceedings of the Society for Pure English, Tract XXXIX.
 Reproduced in Crowley 1991.

 Traditionally, RP used to be seen as the accent of authority and government, with a long line of RP-speaking prime ministers such as Baldwin, Chamberlain, Churchill, Attlee, Eden, MacMillan.
-So that’s not a watertight definition, there have been prime ministers who spoke their regional accents such as Gladstone (Lancashire), Lloyd George (Welsh), MacDonald (Scottish), Heath (Kent), or Wilson (Yorkshire).
-On closer examination, the RP-speaking PMs were all Conservatives excepting Attlee who was Labour, while the regional speakers are all radical PMs (Liberal or Labour), excepting Heath, who was Conservative.
-So even at this level, your politics could have reflected your accent and attitude to regional speech.
-The most recent prime minister who spoke with an RP accent was Margaret Thatcher in the 1980s.
+But that’s not a watertight definition, there have been prime ministers who spoke their regional accents such as Gladstone (Lancashire), Lloyd George (Welsh), MacDonald (Scottish), Heath (Kent), or Wilson (Yorkshire).
+On closer examination, the RP-speaking PMs were all Conservatives excepting Attlee who was Labour, while the regional speakers were all radical PMs (Liberal or Labour), excepting Heath, who was Conservative.
+So even at this level, your politics could have reflected your accent and attitude to regional speech, without actually defining it.
+The most recent prime minister who spoke with an RP accent was Margaret Thatcher in the 1980s (Cameron’s accent is tricky, he tried so hard to sound like a Cockney).
 Since then, they have spoken regional Home Counties or London SBE (apart from George Brown’s Scottish), so the times are definitely changing, forty years without an RP-speaking prime minister.

 Traditionally, RP was also associated with class, aristocracy and wealth.
 Wyld (1906, 1920) found it “among the upper and middle classes of this country” spoken by “people of good breeding” who could afford expensive schools.
 But an association is not a definition, and certainly not a watertight one.
 There are other aristocrats and wealthy people who speak with their regional accents.

-Traditionally, RP was the accent of knowledge and learning, reflected in the popular perception of “Oxford English”, and the BBC in in Lord Reith’s (1889-1971) advisory committee on spoken English (Schwyter 2016) and his recruiting RP-speaking announcers and newsreaders (but he never gave up his own Scottish accent, and speakers invited by the BBC kept their own accents).
+Traditionally, RP was the accent of knowledge and learning, reflected in the popular perception of “Oxford English”, and Lord Reith’s (1889-1971) advisory committee on spoken English for the BBC (Schwyter 2016) and his recruiting RP-speaking announcers and newsreaders (but he never gave up his own Scottish accent, and speakers invited by the BBC, like the frequent broadcaster H G Wells, kept their own accents).
 But that’s not a watertight definition either.
-There are many knowledgeable and learned people, and Nobel Prize winners, who continue to speak with their own regional accents.
+There are many knowledgeable and learned people, including Nobel Prize winners, who continue to speak with their own regional accents.

 Abercrombie, D. 1991.
 RP today, its position and prospects.
 In Bammesberger, A. and T. Kirschner, Festschrift for Professor Hietsch, Frankfurt, Peter Lang.
 Reprinted in Abercrobie, D., 1991, Fifty Years in Phonetics, Edinburgh University Press.